teuton-software/teuton/docs/learn/15-readme.md

 To generate automatically a README file from previous test, execute this:

 ```
-teuton readme example/08-readme > example/08-readme/README.md
+teuton readme example/15-readme > example/15-readme/README.md
 ```

 ## Result

-**Let's see the output**: Content of `example/08-readme/README.md` file.
+**Let's see the output**: Content of `example/15-readme/README.md` file.

 ---

-# 08-readme
+# 15-readme

 ## Customize readme output

-This is our README example.
+This is our readme example.
 And here we'll see how to use readme keyword

 Go to [LOCALHOST](#required-hosts) host, and do next:
 * Create user david.
     * Help: you can use 'useradd' command to create users.
     * Remember: Only root is permitted to create new users.
----